sqlkata/querybuilder/README.md

 SqlKata supports complex queries, such as nested conditions, selection from SubQuery, filtering over SubQueries, Conditional Statements and others.
 Currently it has built-in compilers for SqlServer, MySql, PostgreSql and Firebird.

+The SqlKata.Execution package provides the ability to submit the queries to the database, using [Dapper](https://github.com/StackExchange/Dapper) under the covers.

 Checkout the full documentation on [https://sqlkata.com](https://sqlkata.com)

 ## Installation